-For the purposes of reporting under SLC 49, a Low Voltage (LV) system is one that operates at a nominal voltage of 1000 V or less.
+For the purposes of reporting under SLC 49, a low voltage (LV) system is one that operates at a nominal voltage of 1000 V or less.

-The upper boundary should be taken as the load side terminals of the protection equipment connected to the secondary side (low voltage) of distribution transformers.
-Where the transformer does not have any secondary side protection equipment then the boundary shall be the bolted connection between the transformer tail and the LV busbar.
+The upper boundary should be taken as the load-side terminals of the protection equipment connected to the secondary side (low voltage) of distribution transformers.
+Where the transformer does not have any secondary-side protection equipment, the boundary shall be the bolted connection between the transformer tail and the LV busbar.
 The lower boundary should be taken as the points of connection associated with LV services.

-LV Services
+LV services

-For the purpose of reporting under SLC 49 LV Services are defined as the service line from the LV distributing main to the DNO's protection device situated upon the customer's premises including the joint and associated components connecting the service line to the distributing main.
-It should be noted that incidents on meters and time-switches and cut-outs, including cut out fuse operations are excluded from reporting under the IIP (even where this results in the operation of a fuse at the DNO's substation) and the definition of LV Services therefore excludes this equipment.
+For the purpose of reporting under SLC 49, LV services are defined as the service line from the LV distributing main to the DNO's protection device situated upon the customer's premises, including the joint and associated components connecting the service line to the distributing main.
+It should be noted that incidents on meters and time-switches and cut-outs, including cut-out fuse operations, are excluded from reporting under the Quality of Service Incentive Scheme (even where this results in the operation of a fuse at the DNO's substation) and the definition of LV services therefore excludes this equipment.